-ASIC activity is regulated by many different modulators, such as divalent and polyvalent cations, neuropeptides, arachidonic acid, protein kinases and proteases, as summarized in Table 3.
+ASIC activity is regulated by many different modulators, such as divalent and polyvalent cations, neuropeptides, arachidonic acid, protein kinases and proteases, as summarized in Table 2.
 Many of these regulatory mechanisms are likely active under physiological conditions.
-Divalent and polyvalent cations such as Ca^{2+} , Mg^{2+} and spermine appear to compete with protons for binding sites, since an increase in their concentration shifts the ASIC pH dependence towards more acidic pH values.
-The peptide Phe-Met-Arg-Phe-amide (FMRFa) activates the ENaC/degenerin family member FaNaC (Lingueglia, Champigny, Lazdunski & Barbry, 1995).
-FMRFa and related mammalian neuropeptides slow the desensitization kinetics of ASIC1 and ASIC3 and induce a sustained current, with EC50 values that are for most peptides on the order of 10-50 μM (Askwith, Cheng, Ikuma, Benson, Price & Welsh, 2000; Vick & Askwith, 2015).
-Arachidonic acid, whose tissue concentration is increased in ischemia and inflammation, potentiates ASIC currents in the CNS and the PNS by mechanisms that include an alkaline shift of the pH dependence of activation (Allen & Attwell, 2002; Deval et al., 2008; Smith, Cadiou & McNaughton, 2007).
-Trypsin was shown to shift the ASIC1a pH dependence of activation and steady-state desensitization to more acidic values by a cleavage in the ectodomain.
+Divalent and polyvalent cations such as Ca^{2+} , Mg^{2+} and spermine appear to compete with protons for binding sites (with apparent affinities of the order of millimolar concentrations (Babini, Paukert, Geisler & Grunder, 2002)), since an increase in their concentration shifts the ASIC pH dependence towards more acidic pH values.
+The peptide Phe-Met-Arg-Phe-amide (FMRFa) activates the ENaC/degenerin family member FaNaC

+(Lingueglia, Champigny, Lazdunski & Barbry, 1995).
+FMRFa and related mammalian neuropeptides slow the desensitization kinetics of ASIC1 and ASIC3 and induce a sustained current, with EC{50} values that are for most peptides on the order of 10-50 μ M (Askwith, Cheng, Ikuma, Benson, Price & Welsh, 2000; Vick & Askwith, 2015).
+Arachidonic acid, whose tissue concentration is increased in ischemia and inflammation, was shown to potentiate ASIC currents in the CNS and the PNS at concentrations of 5-10 μM by mechanisms that include an alkaline shift of the pH dependence of activation (Allen & Attwell, 2002; Deval et al., 2008; Smith, Cadiou & McNaughton, 2007).
+Trypsin (at ≥ 2 μg/ml) was shown to shift the ASIC1a pH dependence of activation and steady-state desensitization to more acidic values by a cleavage in the ectodomain.
 This led to reduced acidification-induced ASIC currents and neuronal signaling at a physiological conditioning pH 7.4, and to an increased activity if the conditioning pH was slightly reduced (Vukicevic & Kellenberger, 2004; Vukicevic, Weder, Boillat, Boesch & Kellenberger, 2006).
-The serine protease tissue kallikrein was also shown to cleave and regulate ASIC1a (Su, Tang, Liu, Zhou & Dong, 2011).
+The serine protease tissue kallikrein, at a concentration of 3 μM, was also shown to cleave and regulate ASIC1a (Su, Tang, Liu, Zhou & Dong, 2011).
 Finally, ASIC function is modulated by interaction with other proteins, as discussed in (Wemmie, Price & Welsh, 2006) and updated in (Kellenberger & Schild, 2015).